Luxury Galapagos Hotels and Lodges

 Our expert Travel Designers have visited them all and can give you first-hand advice on the best option for your bespoke Galapagos tour.

-My first visit to the Galapagos was better than I could have ever imagined and these beautiful Islands quickly became my favourite destination in South America.
+My first visit to the Galapagos was better than I could have ever imagined and these beautiful islands quickly became my favourite destination in South America.
 The extreme isolation of the archipelago means it is home to unique wildlife you won’t find anywhere else in the world.
 You’ll have the chance to snorkel with sea lions, turtles and penguins, hike through the highlands next to giant tortoises and climb up to the craters of dormant volcanoes.
 Staying in one of our carefully selected luxury lodges is a fantastic way to explore the islands.
-Whether you choose to stay by the beach or up in the highlands – both – this is a great option for families or groups who are looking for a little more flexibility.
+Whether you choose to stay by the beach or up in the highlands – or both – this is a great option for families or groups who are looking for a little more flexibility.

 What to do

 - Nature walks